softpython2884/Iris/iris-client/README.md

 The IRIS system is composed of two main parts:

 1.  **The Server**: A Next.js application located in the root directory of the project.
-It serves as the backend, handling API requests, user authentication, database interactions (currently simulated), and Genkit AI flows.
+It serves as the backend, handling API requests, user authentication, database interactions, and Genkit AI flows.
 2.  **The Client**: A standalone terminal application located in the `iris-client/` directory.
 It is built with TypeScript and runs on Node.js.
 This is the user-facing part of the system.

 ### Running the Environment